SkiMo Programs

 Our team programs are meticulously crafted to develop, challenge, and engage athletes at every skill level.
 We offer comprehensive training utilizing all four Aspen Ski Company mountains and the City of Aspen's Nordic trails in the winter.

-If you want to learn more about our SkiMo Programs, or share information about this program with family and friends, click here
+If you want to learn more about our SkiMo Programs, or share information about this program with family and friends, click here.

 HOW TO REGISTER

-Registration for 2025-2026 Winter Programs opens July 1!
+Registration for 2026-27 Winter Programs

 For additional information on registration, dates and deadlines, forms and more click here.
 Once you've selected a program, click here to enter our Campminder system and register.
 If you have used Campminder before with us, please use the same login and do not create a duplicate!

-• Program Fee: $6,380.
-Additional Parent Work Deposit $600
+- Early Sign-up Fee: $3,735.
+Regular Program Fee: $4,020.
+Additional Parent Work Deposit $550.

 DEVELOPMENT PROGRAMS